tudelft3d/website/opendata/noise3d/en.md

 ![](/img/projects/noise3d_banner.jpg)

 <div class="well"><b>Feedback Session on 12 June 2019</b><br/><br/>
-	On the Wednesday 12th of June 2019 we are organising a feedback session at the offices of the Kadaster in Rotterdam (13:30-16:00).
-During this session we will present our approach and we will recieve your feedback for further development.
+	At this moment we are further developing our methods to version 0.3.
+On Thursday 6th of February we are organising a feedback session at the offices of the Kadasterin Rotterdam (10:00-12:00).
+During this session we will present our updated approach and we will be happy recieve your feedback for further development.

 	You can register using <a href="https://docs.google.com/forms/d/e/1FAIpQLSdlVlcyZ-vCFcH5KYUKeSWgd7MX7t0msp4dL3wnKpD0fiHAPg/viewform">this form</a>.
 	</div>